jyotinarayankar/Stick-Box-Game/README.md

 ## Gameplay

 - To start the game, tap on the screen or press any key.
-- Control the stick figure by pressing the spacebar or clicking the mouse.
-This will make the stick figure flap and move upwards.
+- Control the box figure by pressing the spacebar or clicking the mouse.
+This will make the box figure flap and move upwards.
-- Navigate the stick figure through the gaps between the pipes.
+- Navigate the box figure through the gaps between the sticks/pipes.
-- Earn points for each successfully passed pipe.
+- Earn points for each successfully passed stick/pipe.
-- If the stick figure collides with a pipe or goes out of bounds, the game is over.
+- If the box figure collides with a pipe or goes out of bounds, the game is over.
 - After the game ends, you can press the spacebar or click the mouse to play again as the same player.
 - Press the 'R' key to change the player name and play again.
 - Press the 'Q' key to quit the game.